Do LGBT conservatives still have faith that Trump will protect workers' rights?

 After Trump’s November victory, there was hope among LGBT conservatives that he would push to expand protections for the community, especially in the workplace.
 Some even traveled to the capitol in January to see him sworn in and attended events such as the Gay Deploraball.

-The ban on transgender members of the military and the brief were “a one, two punch from the administration that really shows the forces that are at work in this administration,” said Sharon McGowan, who is a director of strategy and head of the Washington D.C. office for Lambda Legal, a nonprofit organization focused on LGBT issues.
+The ban on transgender members of the military and the brief were “a one-two punch from the administration that really shows the forces that are at work in this administration,” said Sharon McGowan, who is a director of strategy and head of the Washington D.C. office for Lambda Legal, a nonprofit organization focused on LGBT issues.
 She also previously served as principal deputy chief of the Appellate Section of the Civil Rights Division in the Department of Justice.

 “You have the Justice Department filing a brief saying that the federal nondiscrimination law that prohibits sex discrimination and employment should be construed in the most narrow way possible to make sure that it does not actually provide protections for LGBT people,” she explained.
 McGowan added that this brief comes after a number of courts have ruled that discrimination based on sex as covered under Title VII extends beyond gender to sexual orientation.
 Firing someone for having same-sex partners or for transitioning from gender to another while on the job is sex discrimination, she said.